CIS-566-Fall-2023/hw03-legos/README.md

 I created a custom node in the network window to hold all of my work.
 The process begins with an input 3D model, and the output is a LEGOified version of that model, consisting of 3 different LEGO types: sloped, flat, and block bricks.
 This custom node sits at the top level of my scene, alongside the camera and various lights.

 ## Step 2: Set up some test geometry
 Inside the custom LEGO-ifying node, it's time to load a fun model to work with!
-For this project, I used a 3D model of a Luma from the game Super Mario Galaxy.
+For this project, I used a 3D model of a pumpkin.

-Now you have something with which to visualize the results of your nodes as you progress in your implementation.

 ## Converting the mesh to points
 - Used a VDB From Polygons node followed by a Convert VDB node to compute the closed volume of the mesh.